Purpose

 - Monitoring external link traffic: You can see which external links are driving traffic to your website.

-Key elements of GA4 user engagement report
+Key elements of Google Analytics

-It's important to remember to have the Google Analytics Opt-out Add-on (by Google) chrome extension added to your browsers when you are visiting your agency site.
 This helps Google Analytics so it doesn't track your internal traffic.
 You can be sure the report that Google Analytics is showing you is only from external user traffic.

-- Page Title and Screen Class/Landing Page + Query String:
+- Page Title/Landing Page + Query String:

 - Landing Page + Query String: This shows the exact URL a user entered or clicked on to reach a specific page, useful for pinpointing outdated or incorrect URLs users attempt to access.